AlisAquilae/Academia/content/Notes/Lecture Notes/Catchment and Climate Hydrology/CCH Lecture 6.md

 Thinking of drought at the landscape scale, lot of things of influence: soil moisture, ground water, surface water, etc. These do not overlap, meaning we have almost always drought looking from a distance.

 This means that we have a continuous mention of drought, even though when looking at something individually, drought might be a once every decade event.
 This is called the drought frequency paradox.

+## Human-induced drought
+Drought created by human use of water.
+Usually combination of climate-induced and human-induced drought, which we call human-modified drought